-The complaints rate was lower this quarter compared to the same period last year (Q3 2014-15).
-1.30 complaints were received per 100,000 journeys.
-Complaints were mainly about ticket machines.
+The complaints rate was lower this quarter compared to the previous quarter (Q3 2015-16) and the same period a year ago (Q4 2014-15).
+1.02 complaints were received per 100,000 journeys.
 The overall continued reduction is due to resolution of issues surrounding these ticket machines which have been a problem for the DLR for a long time.